Flexible Spending Accounts: Independent Information about FSAs

 - Other Types of FSA describes the lesser known types of flexible spending account

-- Spending Out Your FSA helps you ensure you don’t end up with a balance in your dependent care or health spending account
+- Spending Out Your FSA helps you ensure you don’t end up with a balance in your dependent care FSA or health reimbursement account

-- Tax Advantages will help you see how much you can save on your taxes with a health spending or dependent care account
+- Tax Advantages will help you see how much you can save on your taxes with a health reimbursement account or dependent care FSA

 We also welcome all feedback from our visitors, though we do screen out comments that we feel may be biased toward the FSA industry dual to a dual role of some sort.
-If you’ve had a flexible spending account, whether it was a dependent care account, health spending account, or another type, and want to share your experience, please feel free.
+If you’ve had a flexible spending account, whether it was a dependent care FSA, health reimbursement account, or another type, and want to share your experience, please feel free.
 We want to hear from those for whom it was an excellent choice, as well as those who may have learned from a flexible spending account mistake of some sort.
-We will post questions people may have about health spending or dependent care accounts but cannot guarantee answers to all of them, and we cannot guarantee that answers provided by other visitors are completely accurate.
+We will post questions people may have about their health reimbursement account or dependent care FSA but cannot guarantee answers to all of them, and we cannot guarantee that answers provided by other visitors are completely accurate.

 Flexible Spending Account Disclaimer